instana/github-action-update-agent-configurations/README.md

 ### Inputs

+Either or both of the following parameters

+- `agent_zone`: The host agent zone to match
-- `agentKey`: The host agent tag to match; refer to the [Specify Host Tags](https://www.instana.com/docs/setup_and_manage/host_agent/configuration#specify-host-tags) documentation for more info on how to set up host tags in Instana.
+- `agent_tags`: A comma-separated list of host agent tag to match; refer to the [Specify Host Tags](https://www.instana.com/docs/setup_and_manage/host_agent/configuration#specify-host-tags) documentation for more info on how to set up host tags in Instana.

 ### Outputs